How to Write a Video Brief in 2025: A Complete Guide for Businesses & Creators

 You can define it as your goal or purpose for making the video.

-Or, do you simply want to create a nonprofit landslide scale of global awareness over the issue of self-esteem and its effects on community safety and growth?
+Or do you want to start a non-profit awareness campaign on social media and employee engagement because you care about community safety and growth?
 It all starts here.

 Decisions will keep bouncing back to this goal, trying to find the perfect fit that showcases your intentions in the best light possible.